foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Remove minimum height on sheets
 * Adjust CSS to round sheet corners
 * Trim margins on item sidebars, removing unnecessary scrollbars
+* Expand formula entry boxes for DCs on saves and skills
 * The system is now served in a minified state, improving load times
 * The XP bar now changes colour depending on how much XP you have
 * Implement a French translation for the gunnery skill, and various other fields on sheets